Behodler/behodler2/documentation/Whitepaper.md

 $$
  3000 = U/1600 \implies U = 4800000
 $$
-At 1600 Mkr, we require 4800000 Dai which is 1:3000.
+At 1600 Mkr, we require 4800000 DAI which is 1:3000.
 The logarithmic production of SCX is therefore scalable to all levels of liquidity.

 ### Deriving Behodler's Swap Equation
 ```